Albania

 As in many economies of the area, challenges concern mainly the following fields:

-- Availability of data in order to perform high quality quantitative analysis especially in relation to the innovative and scientific potential;
+- Improve statistic indicators in order in order to perform high quality quantitative analysis especially in relation to the innovative and scientific potential, to monitor the priority fields of S3, as well for evidence based policy making

 Latest news